hawkinsw/quic-wg-wiki/Implementations.md

 ### Pandora

 Client and server library for our experimenting with different QUIC applications and for measurements, developed by Aalto Univ and now TUM.
 Developed on GitHub but not yet public.
+Server setup still a bit shake; see also Pandora in the QUIC Slack channel

 - **Language:** C
 - **Version:** draft-08 (mostly)